 Whimsical, dreamy and nostalgic, I cannot stop singing the praises of this labor of love.
 I followed Paulina's plight in New Orleans, after Hurricane Katrina.
 Indeed, the frailty of life is reflected in this deck.
 It will remain near & dear to my heart!
 If you feel there are too many decks published annually, treat yourself to this one.
 It is the new pinnacle as far as other Tarots are concerned.
 Good luck topping this one.

 -- Richard K. Kostoff, Amazon customer

 The Paulina Tarot is a unique and charming approach to Tarot imagery, with a slyly engaging spin on the cards that visually and thematically owes very little to either the RWS or Crowley canon.
-Cassidy sinks her taproot into the eerie and lovely realm of the Fey for her creation.
+Fae sinks her taproot into the eerie and lovely realm of the Fey for her creation.

 The art reminds one of the elegant "arty" illustrations from the sixties, albeit with a sharply sweet kick.
 There is also something of the fairy illustrations of the nineteenth century in the endless cascade of detail on each card, which draws one in.
 Every time one looks at a card one sees something new.
 A faintly "gothic fairy" feel to the figures with a lot of winks and nudges makes a reading seem a little like a dialogue with eldritch creatures.
 Even the minutiae is clever, fresh and witty, and the rich yet subdued palate is seductive.
 There are lots of odd creatures skittering through the cards, all of them engaging without being cloying, even when they are genuinely spooky.